The global and independent platform for the SAP community.

 The fact that MxM solutions are not relevant - as almost half of Swiss companies believe - is simply not comprehensible given the importance of security.

-Also hardly comprehensible are the Cloud-deniers, when - Prism or not - even in Germany many companies are willing to do, Cloud-to accept solutions with limitations.
+Also hardly comprehensible are the Cloud, but native!-deniers, when - Prism or not - even in Germany many companies are willing to do, Cloud, but native!-to accept solutions with limitations.

 Our credo: